mrworf/photoframe/README.md

 - Power control via GPIO (turn RPi on/off)
 - Non-HDMI displays (SPI, DPI, etc)

-# requirements
+# Requirements

-- Raspberry Pi 1, 3 or Zero
+- Any Raspberry Pi
 - Display of some sort (HDMI or SPI/DPI displays)
-- Google Photos account
-- Internet
+- Another device with a web browser to manage the photoframe
+- Internet photos from Google or from URLs require Internet access for the Raspberry Pi
+- Familiarity wih Raspberry Pi and Linux command line procedures

-# installation
+# Installation

 This branch is not compatible with existing images available at mrworf/photoframe.